grimmer0125/ts-json-schema/README.md

 ## In command line to use typescript-json-schema lib to generate json schema

-`yarn run typescript-json-schema myString.ts MyString` (need test more)
+`yarn run typescript-json-schema myString.ts MyString`

+result in stdout, add `-o tes.schema` to see file type

 ## Test example.ts (master branch) to generate json scheman, and use AJV to validate (in js/ts), interface: myString.ts